brimdata/zed/ppl/cmd/zar/README.md

 ## operating directly on micro-indexes

-Let's say instead of searching for what log chunk a value is in, we want to actually pull out the records that comprise the index.
+Let's say instead of searching for what log chunk a value is in, we want to actually pull out the zng records that comprise the index.
 This turns out to be really powerful in general, but to give you a taste here, you can say...
 ```
 zar find -z :ip=10.47.21.138